 I offer a confidential place where you can be free to bring what's important to you.
-With eighteen years' practice in the NHS and privately, to help you find your way with the question:
+With twenty years' practice in the NHS and privately, to help you find your way with the question:

 Why would you be looking for therapy?
 When we’d say, for example, it is for anxiety, depression and its opposite, for family expectations, loss, issues with relationships or self esteem, we try to get across how we feel.
 But in the privacy of our own thoughts, what we do really feel tends to be more difficult to put into words.

 Have you tried to change things with new year resolutions or positive thoughts, but found that parts of your life remain perplexing or hard to come to terms with?

 I have been working with talking therapy and imagery to get in touch with such elusive, difficult aspects.
 What would they mean to you?
 In the sessions, together we'll discover patterns from the past, and new ways for the future.

 Training, qualifications & experience

-Psychotherapy work of 18 years with a wide range of referrals and complex problems.
-In the NHS out-patients mainly at St Thomas' Hospital, London.
+Psychotherapy work of twenty years with a wide range of referrals and complex problems, in the NHS out-patients largely at St Thomas' Hospital, London, and in private practice.

 I bring into play psychoanalytic and Jungian orientations, for personal and training therapy.